ovh/manager/.ai-doc/20-dependencies/mrc-components.md

 MRC is built on the following foundations:

 - **React 18+** : Base framework for components
-- **ODS Components** : Base components from the OVHcloud design system
+- **ODS Components v18.6.2** : Base components from the OVHcloud design system
 - **Tailwind CSS** : Utility-first styling system
 - **TypeScript** : Static typing for robustness
 - **React Query** : Server state management and caching